Timeouts

 Command line options

-There are a number of command line options that influence specific parts of the Prover’s pipeline.
-While their default values generally yield the best results, changing them is known to improve running time in certain cases.
+There are several command line options that influence specific parts of the Prover’s pipeline.
+While their default values generally yield the best results, changing them can improve running time in certain cases.

 --prover_args '-destructiveOptimizations enable'